GLOSSARY

 Controlling Idea: Site Icon

-• The part of your thesis or main claim which narrows your topic to one concept or idea, and conveys your approach to it.
+The part of your thesis or main claim that narrows your topic to one concept or idea and conveys your approach to it.

 Context: Site Icon